(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Review the goals you set during your last performance evaluation and honestly assess your progress.
+Review the professional goals you set during your last performance evaluation and honestly assess your progress.
 Did you complete additional training, acquire a new certification or improve upon soft skills?

 If you achieved an objective, congratulate yourself – and clearly say so in your appraisal.
 Be sure to include if you accomplished this feat ahead of schedule or under budget.

 If you didn’t hit the mark, state where the project currently stands.
 Then, offer your plan for getting it done within a given timeframe.